Author: Jarod Bona

-The paradigm example of an antitrust conspiracy is the smoke-filled room of competitors with their evil laughs deciding what prices their customers are going to pay.
+The paradigm example of an antitrust conspiracy is the smoke-filled room of competitors with their evil laughs deciding what prices their customers are going to pay, or how they are going to divide up the customers.
 This is a horizontal conspiracy and is a per se violation of the antitrust laws.

 Another, less dramatic, part of the real estate of antitrust law involves manufacturers, distributors, and retailers and the prices they set and the deals they make.
 This usually relates to vertical agreements and typically invites the more-detailed rule-of-reason analysis by courts.
 One example of this type of an agreement is a resale-price-maintenance agreement.

 But sometimes a conspiracy will include a mixture of parties at different levels of the distribution chain.
 In other words, the overall agreement or conspiracy may include both horizontal (competitor) relationships and vertical relationships.
 In some circumstances, everyone in the conspiracy—even those that are not conspiring with any competitors—could be liable for a per se antitrust violation.

 As the Ninth Circuit explained in In re Musical Instruments and Equipment Antitrust Violation, “One conspiracy can involve both direct competitors and actors up and down the supply chain, and hence consist of both horizontal and vertical agreements.”
 (1192).
 One such hybrid form of conspiracy (there are others) is sometimes called a “hub-and-spoke” conspiracy.